Coda-Coda/Crowdfunding/README.md

 Making use of the DeepSEA system, this repository demonstrates proving the correctness of a crowdfunding smart contract.
 This is a **work in progress**.

-This branch focuses on an approach where model is set up to only allow successful calls, except the one `revert` case which models all failures - which cause a revert.
+This branch focuses on an approach where the model is set up to focus on successful calls, with all obligations relating to reverting handled by a single proof obligation rather than needing to be proven over and over again.

 ## Sections of note relating to the FTSCS 2022 Paper
  - Listing 1: Statement of the _donation preserved_ lemma